sachajw/devops-adventure/01_setup.md

 - We are going to use Snyk to scan our containers
 - Snyk is free and you can set yourself up [here](https://snyk.io/)
 - In `Docker Desktop` go to the ` Extensions Marketplace` and install the `Snyk Container Extension`
+- On your command line you can now scan your Docker images with `docker scan your-docker-image`

 ## [Podman.io](https://podman.io/)
 - [Podman-Desktop](https://podman-desktop.io/)